 - Read Non-Fiction to Expand Your Mind.
 Read Fiction to Expand Your Imagination.
 For the past couple of years, since leaving my life as an attorney and embarking on what I view as my spiritual path (or whatever ;)), I’ve only been reading non-fiction.
 It’s been great, enlightening, motivating and empowering.
 But since I’ve been feeling kinda crummy lately I’ve been treating myself to the Hunger Games series.
 What a treat it is.
 It’s inspiring for my imagination, a great distraction and such a good way to end the day (although now I dream about people trying to kill each other!).

 - Watch Less TV.
 Such a hard habit to break.
 Getting sick definitely triggered my bad habits, including this one.
 Too much TV robs you of time and social interaction.
 Goals fly out the window.
 Motivation gets lost.
 So does conversation.
 TV’s addictive and it lures you in, try to keep it in moderation.

 - Unplug.
 Create sacred spaces in your days or weeks where you unplug from everything.
 No emails, internet, blackberry, nothing.
 We are turning into an ADD society, jumping from one distraction to another.
 Seize back control.
-Unplug regularly or you’ll burn out your emotional programming.
-One of the best ways to be forced to unplug: travel.
+Unplug regularly or you’ll burn out your emotional hardware.

 - Be of Service.
 Try to always find ways to be of service.
 To people, to animals, to the environment, whatever floats your boat.
 Life gives to the giver and takes from the taker.
 Find ways to give and keep giving.
 Ways that inspire you, that speak to you, that fill your heart.
 No matter where you are in life, there is always someone or something who could benefit from what you have to offer.